boardgameio/boardgame.io/docs/api/Lobby.md

 Options are:

-- `apiPort`: If specified, runs the Lobby API in a separate Koa server in this port.
-Otherwise, shares the same Koa server runnning on default boardgame.io `port`.
+- `apiPort`: If specified, it runs the Lobby API in a separate Koa server on this port.
+Otherwise, it shares the same Koa server runnning on the default boardgame.io `port`.
 - `apiCallback`: Called when the Koa server is ready.
 Only applicable if `apiPort` is specified.
 - `shortid`: Function that returns an unique identifier, needed for creating new match codes and user's credentials in matches.
 If not specified, uses [shortid](https://www.npmjs.com/package/shortid).